 Nordstreet was co-founded by Tadas Budrikis and Linas Kliukas.
 While we haven’t found much information about Tadas, according to LinkedIn Linas is also the managing partner of a recruitment company called ‘We Rabota’.
-Neither gentlemen is mentioned on any page of the website or in their terms and conditions.
+Neither gentleman is mentioned on any page of the website or in their terms and conditions.
 We are not aware of other shareholders of Nordstreet.

 Nordstreet didn’t explain why this is the case.
-Apparently they will be mentioned on the platform in the near future.
+Apparently, they will be mentioned on the platform in the near future.

 Are There Any Suspicious Terms and Conditions?

 After reviewing more than 30 P2P lending platforms we have developed a good sense of spotting suspicious terms and conditions that might have a negative effect on your investments.
 Let’s have a look at what we have learned about Nordstreet’s terms and conditions.

 It’s important to mention that the loans on Nordstreet aren’t pre-funded, which means that in order for you to invest in a loan, it needs to be funded first.

 In the case where the real estate loan could not reach the funding target, all of your reserved funds will be unlocked for further investments.

 Nordstreet does not have any right to access your funds in your Paysera account unless it aligns with the terms and conditions of the loan agreement.

 Your funds are stored in your Paysera accounts and Nordstreet doesn’t have access to it unless you give the platform the consent by entering into a loan agreement.

 This setup is much safer as compared to the way other platforms handle the transactions and storage of your funds.